My Healing Journey

 Reiki has been a wonderful and powerful resource for reducing the illness’ pain, inflammation, and other symptoms, as well as managing the side effects from certain medications.
 It also helps me to stay emotionally centered (or brings me back to my center on the rougher symptom days).

-Having experienced a miraculous healing with my thyroid, and having witnessed many other 'impossible' things happen for myself and for others...
+Having experienced a miraculous healing with my thyroid, and having witnessed many other 'impossible' things happen for myself and with others...
 I trust that this illness can be fully healed.
 I don't know when, where, how, or any other details - only that it’s possible.

 There are many ways to respond when things don’t seem to heal, change, or manifest.
-For me, I do my best to be neutral – to honor whatever I’m experiencing, while also holding space that the experience doesn’t define or limit me or what can be possible for me.
-I don’t say that with ‘toxic positivity’, which is ignoring or fearing whatever you don’t like or want to deal with.
-I believe it’s more about practicing (or learning, or mastering) compassion, acceptance, surrender, hope, and trust.
+For me, I do my best to be neutral – to honor whatever I’m experiencing (especially upset), while also holding space that the experience doesn’t define or limit me or what can be possible for me.

 Hope is mostly about reminding myself that whatever is (or isn’t) happening doesn’t necessarily have to define or limit me and what can be possible – unless I allow it to do so.
-It’s also about holding space that no matter how long something seems to stay the same, healing, growth, and change can happen at any moment.
+It’s also about holding space that no matter how long anyting seems to stay the same, healing, growth, and change can happen at any moment.

-Trust is knowing that I’m deeply loved and supported (by Spirit, The Universe, God, or any other concepts for a Higher Power – if/as you believe), whether I fully heal or not.
+However, there are many other levels and forms of trust.
 It’s also about trusting in myself to be able to learn and do whatever may be needed, even if I don’t always have an answer or a ‘next step’ when I want or expect it to come.
-And about trusting in others’ capacity to love and value me even after my role in our relationships has dramatically changed.

 In a weird way, these perspectives and practices create a lot of peace and balance in the midst of chaos.
 Being able to identify the difference between what’s happening, versus how I think and feel about what’s happening, allows me to recognize and release the judgments, limiting beliefs, and the inaccurate ‘meanings’ that I sometimes create.

-As an example of inaccurate meaning
+As an example of inaccurate meanings:

 On rough symptom days, I sometimes tell myself that the illness lasting for so many years ‘means’ that I’ll never fully heal.
 It’s taking a present circumstance and projecting it into the future, based upon how things have gone so far.
 Yet, all it really means is that the illness has been around much longer than I wanted or expected – and that in this moment, I’m upset about that, which leads to the projection and judgment.

 On the flip side, if I’ve had a series of good days, I sometimes catch myself thinking that it means that the illness is ‘finally’ stabilizing!
-That’s not wrong or bad to think that, but getting attached to the idea that the improvement is long-term can trigger upset if/when periods of flaring return.
+It’s not wrong or bad to think that, but getting attached to the idea that the improvement is long-term can trigger upset if/when periods of flaring return.

 Letting go of both the good and the bad as meaning anything allows me to thread the needle to be at peace whether I’m flaring or not.